Cleveland Institute of Music

 The Cleveland Institute of Music (CIM) is a private music conservatory in Cleveland, Ohio.
-Founded in 1920 by Ernest Bloch, it enrolls 325 students in the conservatory and approximately 1,500 students in the preparatory and continuing education programs.
+The school was founded in 1920 by a group of supporters led by Martha Bell Sanders and Mary Hutchens Smith, with Ernest Bloch serving as its first director.
+CIM enrolls 325 students in the conservatory and approximately 1,500 students in the preparatory and continuing education programs.
 There are typically about 100 openings per year for which 1,000-1,200 prospective students apply.

 Many members of The Cleveland Orchestra serve as faculty at CIM and CIM alumni can be found in major orchestras throughout the United States and the world.
+In 2024, faculty voted, 56 to 25, to join the American Federation of Musicians.

 Campus

 CIM is located in the University Circle, a four-mile square neighborhood on the east side of Cleveland.

 Opened in 1961, the main building houses teaching studios, practice rooms, recital halls, a music library, and classrooms.
 The building was expanded in 2007, adding 34,000 square feet of space.
 This included a new entryway and lobby, an expansion to the music library, a new recital hall, recording/broadcast suites, new practice rooms, and additional administrative offices.

 Through a cooperative arrangement with nearby Case Western Reserve University, CIM students have full access to many university amenities, and, if accepted to both institutions, can pursue a dual degree both at CIM and Case Western Reserve.